 Undertake frequent reassessment to monitor risk

-When new or changing risk factors are evident.
+• When new or changing risk factors are evident.

-- Following any change to health status or wellbeing.

-- After a care recipient has a fall.

-- At least annually for all care recipients.
+- Following any change to health status or wellbeing. - Reassess prevention strategies and adjust care plans as needed. - After a care recipient has a fall. - At least annually for all care recipients.